nimitmk7/knowledge-treasure/Deep Learning/CNNs/Intersection Over Union(IoU).md

 ## Intuition
-The metric is based on the alignment/proximity of the predicted bounding box with the actual bounding box.
+Intersection over Union (IoU) is used to ==evaluate the performance of object detection== by comparing the ground truth bounding box to the preddicted bounding box.
 ## Formulation

 $$